andwj/torrega/README.md

 ============

-This is a simple space shoot-em-up game, inspired by the classic game Omega Race.
+This is a simple space shoot-em-up game, inspired by the classic game "Omega Race" but it won't be a strict clone of it
+(e.g. different enemies).

 It is written in Lua using the LÖVE framework.